aditya-suripeddi/springboot-kafka/README.md

 # Apache Kafka producer and consumer with spring boot

-The repository helps newbies to get started developing with kafka using spring-kafka library and spring boot.
+The aim of this repository is to get started developing with kafka using spring-kafka library and spring boot.
-The code can be used as a seed to experiment / play around with kafka.
+The code is taken from references mentioned below and can be used as a seed to experiment / play around with kafka.

 ### Next Step